clawpack/pyclaw/doc/about.rst

 Funding
 ==========

-PetClaw development has been supported by grants from King Abdullah University of Science & Technology
+PyClaw development has been supported by grants from King Abdullah University of Science & Technology.